Master of Science in Clinical Rehabilitation and Mental Health Counseling

 The Master of Science in Clinical Rehabilitation and Mental Health Counseling (MSCRMHC) program at Montana State University Billings (MSUB) is fully accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-The program has an open enrollment policy, admitting 23 students in the AY 2016-2017.
-Program retention rate for AY 2016-2017 was 78%. .
-On average, 44 students are enrolled and 14 graduate each year from the program.
-For AY 2016-2017, 47 students were enrolled and 11 graduated.
-The average time to complete the program is six semesters.
+The program has an open enrollment policy, admitting 31 students in the AY 2017-2018.
+Program retention rate for AY 2017-2018 was 80%.
+In 2017-2018, 46 students were enrolled and 11 graduated.
+The average time to complete the program is seven semesters.
 Student learning outcomes are assessed at multiple points, using multiple measures for each of the CACREP based knowledge and skill domains.
 Results from the reporting period October 21, 2012 through June 22, 2016 indicate that students/graduates of the program taking the national certification examination (CRC) had a pass rate of 85 percent.
 The program curriculum meets the academic preparation requirements for licensure (LCPC) in Montana.

 How to Apply

 Applicants seeking admission to the Master of Science in Clinical Rehabilitation and Mental Health Counseling must submit all application materials to the Office of Graduate Studies by the current graduate catalog deadline dates.
 No applications will be considered until all required information arrives at the Office of Graduate Studies.
 Application materials include:

 - Completed MSU Billings Graduate School Application.